Spiradenoma: Treatments

 There is no consensus on the best treatment(s) for SA and SAC tumors.
 Further research, including meta-analysis comparisons of different treatment regimens, is needed to define the best treatment(s) for these tumors.
-In all cases, however, regular follow-ups of individuals with SA and SAC are strongly recommended in order to detect as early as possible: the formation of new tumors; changes in old tumors that suggest their progression to more aggressive or malignant formss; local recurrences of surgically removed tumors; and the development of local or distant metastases.
-One recommended follow-up strategy prescribes patients to have check-ups ever three months in the first year after treatment, every six months in the second year after treatment, and annually thereafter.
+In all cases, however, regular follow-ups of individuals with SA and SAC are strongly recommended in order to detect as early as possible: the formation of new tumors; changes in old tumors that suggest their progression to more aggressive or malignant forms; local recurrences of surgically removed tumors; and the development of local or distant metastases.
+One recommended follow-up strategy prescribes patients to have check-ups every three months in the first year after treatment, every six months in the second year after treatment, and annually thereafter.
 Each check-up should incorporate the examination of the patients' regional lymph nodes and on a case-by-case basis annual chest X-rays and liver function tests.